Ouphix/synchro-psychotherapies/INCANT/Reports/steps.md

 #### 1. Extracting frame from the beginning of the video
 Extract a frame with [*Frames_extractor.py* ](https://github.com/Ouphix/synchro-psychotherapies/blob/master/Scripts/Frames_extractor/Frames_extractor.py) with a [python](https://www.python.org/) script from the beginning of the video to make a mask.

+This script was developed by Jonathan Aigrain with [Open CV](http://opencv.org/).

 Here is an example of the father (eyes blurred to keep anonymity).